 WordPay is entitled to alter or update the solution as needed, and WordPay may have to interrupt access to the solution in connection with such solution maintenance.
-Not least during the trial period with the publisher.
-Furthermore, WordPay is obliged to inform the publisher about each individual update, as well as clarify to the publisher the implications of each change within the individual update/developments.
-Insofar maintains of the solution is needed that interfere with the publisher’s use of the solution, WordPay will aim at closing the publisher's access to the solution only at hours of the day or night when experience shows that the solution is used the least.
+Not least during the trial period (as per clause 10 in the WordPay partnership agreement) with the publisher.
+Furthermore, WordPay is obliged to inform the publisher about each individual update, as well as clarify to the publisher the implications of each change within the individual update / developments.
+Insofar maintenance of the solution is needed that interfere with publisher’s use of the solution, WordPay will aim at closing the publisher's access to the solution only at hours of the day or night when experience shows that the solution is used the least.

 WordPay is obliged to handle inquiries from the publishers’ readers that relate to the solution and are not editorial by default (e.g. questions regarding the creation and connection of payment information to the solution, or readers who experience technical problems with the solution).

 The solution is a standard system, and the publisher is granted access to the solution "as is".